 Characteristics of the Best Cars for New Graduates

-- Fuel-efficient: The best cars for college grads get great gas mileage, making them both eco-friendly and easy on the wallet.
+- Fuel-efficient: The best cars for recent college graduates have great fuel economy, making them both eco-friendly and easy on the wallet.
 You might even consider a hybrid or electric vehicle this time around.

 Volkswagen Passat TDI